tus/tus-resumable-upload-protocol/protocol.md

 ##### Upload-Metadata

 The `Upload-Metadata` header MUST consist of one or more comma-separated key-value pairs.
-The key and value MUST be separated by a space.
-The key MUST NOT contain space, comma and MUST NOT be empty.
+The key and value MUST be separated by a whitespace.
+The key MUST NOT contain whitespace, comma and MUST NOT be empty.
 The key SHOULD be ASCII encoded and the value MUST be Base64 encoded.
 All keys MUST be unique.

 #### Requests